richardzone/cloudfoundry-workshop/Workshops.md

 ---

-## Workshop #5 questions:
+## Workshop #6 questions:

 1. Is ASG rule a whitelist or blacklist?
-2. How could security groups affect the staging and running of your application?
+2. Run `cf help -a` and explain all the security-group related commands.
+3. What are the differences between staging-security-groups and running-security-groups?